Jsinclairisto/M-Quest/README.md

 # M-Quest
-2D Unity platform that I'm currently working on
+2D Unity platformer game that I'm currently working on.